A Culture of Inclusive Excellence

 Virginia Wesleyan shares the commitment of the Consortium’s member institutions to enhancing its faculty, student body, and curriculum, as well as upholding the teacher-scholar career model essential to the success of small colleges and universities.
 The University looks forward to working with CFD member institutions to make VWU, as well as the larger organization, stronger and more significant.

-For information about doing a placement at Virginia Wesleyan University, please contact Dr. Sue Larkin, Assistant Vice-President of Academic Affairs, at email@example.com.
+For information about doing a placement at Virginia Wesleyan University, please contact Dr. Susan Larkin, Vice President of Academic Affairs, at email@example.com.

 Diversity in the Curriculum